robbiew/go-autosig-talisman/README.md

 - Make sure [Talisman](https://talismanbbs.com/) is installed and working 😃
 - Compile the program (`go build .`) -- or, use the pre-built binary in this repo for Linux 64 only
 - Create /bbs/doors/autosig directory
 - Copy autosig (binary), header.ans, start.sh to the above directory
+- Set executable permissions (`chmod +x autosig start.sh`)
-- Add this to a menu, and it edit path (e.g. this is in /bbs/menus/message.toml)
+- Add AutoSig item to a Talisman menu, and its edit path (e.g. this located in /bbs/menus/message.toml if you want it on the Message Menu)

 ```
 [[menuitem]]